scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 We tested different features of the computing environment to identify causes of stragglers and to improve performance and robustness, focusing on the XTC file format as the most promising candidate so far.
 We tested the hypothesis that waiting for file access might lead to stalled tasks by increasing the effective number of accessible files through "striping" in the Lustre parallel file system.
-We investigated the hypothesis that the Dask distributed scheduler might be too slow to schedule the tasks and we looked at improved load balancing by oversubscribing Dask workers.
+We investigated the hypothesis that the Dask distributed scheduler might be too slow to schedule the tasks and we looked at improved load balancing by over-subscribing Dask workers.

 Effect of Lustre Striping